 Create multiple campaigns

-Everything you need to know to create multiple campaigns at once on Merkl
+Everything you need to know to create multiple campaigns in batch on Merkl

 🔀 Step-by-step process for multiple campaigns creation